Website clutter is real and can affect how your visitors interact (or not) with your website.

 3. Too much visual noise

-Color is the most powerful subliminal visual tool the buyer’s influence a buyer’s decision.
+Color is the most powerful subliminal visual tool the buyer’s influences a buyer’s decision.
 So you want to test different colors to determine what is most effective, and you certainly don’t want to vomit too many colors to wear the brain can’t process your information visually.

 And finally, you have whitespace; whitespace is an undervalued commodity.
 It’s the breathing room on your website.
 Whitespace is like a welcome break in your busy day.
 It allows you to take a moment to focus on what’s important.

-Action: The first thing you want to check is to make sure that you’re using the right color scheme and keeping your fonts choices to a minimum.
+Action: The first thing you want to check is to make sure that you’re using the right color scheme and keeping your font choices to a minimum.
 Then you want to move your elements; you don’t want to be sticking things willy-nilly.
 Make sure that the visual cues you are using enhance your message.
 Don’t add an icon just for the sake of adding an icon.
 You might be able to do away with the images and add a little more whitespace or breathing room.

 Website clutter is the main reason people don’t engage with your website, so remember those simple distractions that confuse your visitors.
 And be sure to create clear paths to get information that will help with solutions.
 Need some help getting your website ducks in order?
 Schedule a consult to help you get a game plan in place.